jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 I want to tackle an issue which seems prevalent in the modern software engineering industry.
-The idea, laid down by [Steve Jobs](http://www.folklore.org/StoryView.py?story=Real_Artists_Ship.txt), is that "real artists ship" and everyone else is forgotten.
-What does it mean to be a "real artist," and what does it mean to "ship" as one?
+The idea, laid down by [Steve Jobs](http://www.folklore.org/StoryView.py?story=Real_Artists_Ship.txt), is that “real artists ship” and everyone else is forgotten.
+What does it mean to be a “real artist,” and what does it mean to “ship” as one?
 It's become a facade, analogous to [YOLO](http://www.urbandictionary.com/define.php?term=Yolo), intended to cover one's tracks of poor engineering practices, lack of tool understanding, and lack of concern for the success of the product beyond delivery.

 ### It's a joke?
-Many people do say "real artists ship" as joke, when knowingly tolerating some poor practice.
+Many people do say “real artists ship” as joke, when knowingly tolerating some poor practice.
 The problem worth pointing out is that, while this said in jest, it's actually masking the underlying issue in unsettling humor.
 It's become affordable, in engineering social circles and development teams, to subvert good